vmware-tanzu-labs/yaml-overlay-tool/README.md

     query: metadata.labels.foo
     value: {{ foo }} # example with jinja2 templating
     action: "replace" # merge, replace, delete
-    on_missing:
+    onMissing:
       action: "inject" # inject | ignore
       inject_path: "metadata.labels" # if your key (metadata.labels) in this instance was a jsonpath expression, we can't exactly inject to an expression.
 We need a real path to plug it into.
-If you had a jsonpath expression and no on_missing.inject_path we would assume ignore and print a warning
+If you had a jsonpath expression and no onMissing.inject_path we would assume ignore and print a warning
     document_query: # qualifier, only modify if a k8s Deployment
       key: kind
       value: Deployment